How we are delivering our services during the coronavirus outbreak.

 Services that allow property transactions to continue are operating as normal.
 This includes information services and guaranteed queries such as searches of the index map, official copies and official searches.

-Before lockdown, some registration applications were taking longer than our service standards.
+Before the coronavirus outbreak, some registration applications were taking longer than our service standards.
 We are working to reduce the impact to these delays and will keep you up to date on our progress.

 The delays are affecting: